civalin/cmdlr/DEVELOP.md

 ## Required Components

-Analyzer has a lot of functions, only three are necessary.
+Analyzer has many functions, but only those three are necessary.

 - `entry_patterns`
-    - determine a entry url should or should not be processed by this analyzer.
+    - determine a "entry url" should or should not be processed by this analyzer.
 - `async def get_comic_info(url, request, loop)`
-    - parsing entry url and return the metadata of this book.
+    - parsing a "entry url" and return the metadata of this book.
 - `async def save_volume_images(url, request, save_image, loop)`
-    - parsing a volume url in metadata, find out the all of the image's urls.
+    - parsing a "volume url" in metadata, find out the all of the image's urls.

 ### Required: `entry_patterns`

-A list of regex pattern strings or `re.compile()` results.
+This is a list of regex strings or `re.compile()` results.
 For example:

 ```python
 entry_patterns = [r'^https?://(?:www\.)?example\.com/html/']